morrownr/USB-WiFi/The_Low_Cost_List.md

 8. EDUP EP-8551 [1] [3]         mt7601u / N150   / 2.4         USB2  Yes  $7

-Note: There are many other low cost adapters.
+Note: There are other low cost adapters.
 This list is not complete.

+Note: The range of some of these adapters is rather short so make sure you investigate before buying.
+The adapters on this list that are known to have good range are the TEROW ROW02FD and EDUP EP-8551.

 ```